 There are specific drug offenses that are typically charged at the Federal level, such as drug trafficking and drug distribution.
 It is not uncommon for these types of offenses to be investigated by Federal agents such as the FBI or DEA.
 When that is the case, the individual in question would likely be charged with a Federal drug offense.

 A conviction for drug possession or trafficking has severe consequences for your life and your future.
-If you need legal assistance related to drug possession and/or drug trafficking, it is imperative to have an experienced West Palm Beach drug attorney representing you.
-The Palm Beach County drug lawyers at Leifert & Leifert are highly experienced in handling drug possession and drug trafficking cases in the Palm Beach County area as well as throughout Florida.
+If you need legal assistance related to drug possession and/or drug trafficking, it is imperative to have an experienced West Palm Beach drug lawyer representing you.
+Our team is highly experienced in handling drug possession and drug trafficking cases in the Palm Beach County area as well as throughout Florida.
 We are former prosecutors who know the ins and outs of the criminal justice system and are familiar with handling drug cases.
 At Leifert & Leifert, we will work tirelessly to get your sentence reduced, or your charges dismissed.
 We may even be able to get a disposition removed through record sealing and expunging.
-At Leifert & Leifert, we pride ourselves on providing our clients with quality, personalized, and compassionate legal representation.
+Contact us today to learn more about these options.